 Mechanistically, the observed effects are thought to be through preserving cellular concentrations of glutathione due to direct anti-oxidant properties (at 12.5mcg/mL).

-Appears to be quite potent in protecting the liver form alcohol in rats
+Appears to be quite potent in protecting the liver from alcohol in rats

 In regards to hepatic stellate cell activation (which precedes fibrosis), Ecklonia Cava extract in general may have protective effects against high glucose concentrations.

 Phloroglucinol (1,3,5-trihydroxybenzene) appears to inhibit angiogenesis and wound healing secondary to the growth factor VEGF, and oral administration of 0.94mg/kg Phloroglucinol to mice who were injected with a tumor appeared to reduce the rate of tumor growth over 24 subsequent days and thought to be secondary to inhibiting angiogenesis (demonstrated in vivo).